jamestomasino/blog.tomasino.org/content/post/traveling.md

 The roads took me where they willed.

 Once, I remember crossing the endlessly flat, barren terrain of Nebraska.
-A rail-road ran along side of my car.
+A rail-road ran alongside of my car.
 Slowly I passed by a train, only to stop and fill up my tank and watch the train pass me by again.
 I think that is when I understood.